 - 4. Check Enable Unattended Baggage Detection. - 5.
 Optional: Check Save VCA Picture to save the captured unattended baggage detection pictures. - 6.
-Set the detection rules and detection areas. - 1) Select Arming Area.

-2) Drag the sliders to set Time Threshold and Sensitivity.
+Set the detection rules and detection areas. - 1) Select Arming Region.
+Up to 4 regions are selectable. - 2) Drag the sliders to set Time Threshold and Sensitivity.

-The time of the objects left in the region.
-If the value is 10, an alarm will be triggered after the object is left and stayed in the region for 10 s.
-Range: [5-20].
+The time of the objects are left in the region.
+If the value is 10, an alarm is triggered after the object is left and stayed in the region for 10s.
+Its range is [5s-20s].

 Similarity of the background image to the object.
-The higher the value is, more easily the detection alarm will be triggered.
+The higher the value, the easier the detection alarm will be triggered.